 Learnings: Building a curriculum to promote girls’ agency

 The girl is at the center of the Plan-It program, which aims to foster a transformative shift in girls’ lives so that they can realistically aspire and plan for their futures.
 Plan-It has developed a gender-integrated foundational skills curriculum that aims to enhance their ability to articulate future aspirations; identify skills required to fulfill them; and communicate and negotiate their spaces amid patriarchal boundaries (or other constraints) within the family, school and community.

 The intervention recognizes that a shift in gender norms is necessary to support girls’ aspirations, acquisition of skills, breaking of gender stereotypes and reduction of resistance to girls’ success.
 Thus, the program engage with parents, male peers, community, teachers and businesses to create an enabling environment for girls to aspire and create pathways for employment, as well as achieve greater negotiating power within the household related to their career decisions.

-Since the communities in Jharkhand are widespread and the distances between communities and schools tend to be longer, the program works with a different model, one that aims to engage community stakeholders that include elected representatives, field-level government health workers and community leaders to influence the discourse around gender norms at the local level.
+Since the communities in Jharkhand are widespread and the distances between communities and schools tend to be longer, the program’s community engagement model includes elected representatives, field-level government health workers and community leaders to influence the discourse around gender norms at the local level.
 The model also includes community-level campaigns focusing on issues around the value of girls, gender norms and girls’ aspirations.